AriaTheCurseling/obsidian/Algorithms/Congest.md

 Breadth-First Search
-reply accept to random wave source if all accepted children have acknowledged send acknowledge
+reply accept to random wave source if all accepted children have acknowledged send acknowledge to parent

 Electing a leader
 - one node should output 1, all others 0
 bfs but store root id instead of stopping redo if smaller id is sent

+All-Pairs Shortest Path Problem